14 min reading Thu May 05 2022

 Questions such as who can perform a vulnerability scan or a penetration test are not easy to answer sometimes.
-Reason why in the next chapter we will take the bull by the horns and share an approach on how to have better control over the relationship with external suppliers.
-As at the end of the day it is key that we manage risk to an acceptable level for our company, and have security assurance.
+The reason why in the next chapter we will take the bull by the horns and share an approach to how to have better control over the relationship with external suppliers.
+As at the end of the day, it is key that we manage risk to an acceptable level for our company, and have security assurance.

 Chapter 4: A view on the security and risk exposure of your digital footprint

 As a reminder your digital footprint is a collection of assets in your own zone of control (i.e. developed and hosted within your company) or outside of your zone of control (i.e. developed and/or hosted outside your company).
 Managing the risks, such as a data breach, and the exposure of either a controlled or an uncontrolled asset is completely different.